Aberdeen Police Department (Maryland): History

-Through the mid twentieth century the police department grew as the Towns population grew.
-During World War II the Department numbered three, by 1967 the Department numbered fifteen full-time officers and three part-time.
-The Chief of Police at that time was Chester Roberts.
-He was succeeded by William P. Krouse, a veteran of the Department for over twenty-five years.
-The next Chief was also a veteran officer, Arthur B. “Whitey” Elliott who served until August, 1981.
-By now the Department had grown to thirty-eight officers.
-Retired Maryland State Police Colonel Lemuel Porter took over and remained Chief until 1989.
-He was followed by John R. “Jack” Jolley, a retired US Army major and former Provost Marshal on the Aberdeen Proving Grounds.
-During his term of office Aberdeen went from being a Town to becoming a City.
-Chief Jolley left the Department in December, 1994 and was succeeded by Michael Zotos, a retired Deputy Commissioner from the Baltimore City Police Department.
+Through the mid-twentieth century the police department grew as the town's population grew.
+During World War II the department numbered three; by 1967 the department numbered fifteen full-time officers and three part-time.
+The chief of police at that time was Chester Roberts.
+He was succeeded by William P. Krouse, a veteran of the department for over twenty-five years.
+The next chief was also a veteran officer, Arthur B. “Whitey” Elliott who served until August, 1981.
+By now the department had grown to thirty-eight officers.
+Retired Maryland State Police colonel Lemuel Porter took over and remained chief until 1989.
+He was followed by John R. “Jack” Jolley, a retired US Army major and former provost marshal on the Aberdeen Proving Grounds.
+During his term of office, Aberdeen went from being a town to becoming a city.
+Chief Jolley left the department in December, 1994 and was succeeded by Michael Zotos, a retired deputy commissioner from the Baltimore City Police Department.
 Chief Zotos retired four years later in 1999.
-Retired MSP Captain Randy Rudy became Chief of the Department in February, 2000.
-During his tenure the Department moved into new facilities located in the north wing of City Hall.
-In 2006 the Department reached its largest authorized complement of 46 sworn officers; unfortunately, as a result of the Great Recession of 2008 budget cuts caused a reduction in force.
+Retired MSP captain Randy Rudy became chief of the department in February, 2000.
+During his tenure the department moved into new facilities located in the north wing of City Hall.
+In 2006 the department reached its largest authorized complement of 46 sworn officers, but, as a result of the Great Recession of 2008, budget cuts caused a reduction in force.

 Overview

-The Department is currently authorized 43 officers.
+The department is currently authorized 43 officers.
 In October, 2010 Chief Rudy retired from the agency.
 Captain Henry G. Trabert was appointed Chief, the first officer to rise through the ranks to that position since Arthur Elliott in the 1970s.
 The Aberdeen Police Department is a full service police agency.
 It consists of a Patrol Division staffed by 24 patrolmen and overseen by a lieutenant.
 The Criminal Investigation Division has three full-time investigators and a crime scene technician; three additional detectives (including a K-9) are assigned to the Special Operations Unit and are responsible for street level narcotics and vice investigations.
 A fourth detective is assigned full-time to the Harford County Task Force, a county wide multi-jurisdictional unit investigating mid- and upper level drug trafficking organizations.
 CID is supervised by a lieutenant.
 The Administrative lieutenant is responsible for procurement, quartermaster inventory, fleet maintenance, records management, police communications and numerous other related activities.
 He supervises and is assisted by an administrative sergeant, who oversees two School Resource officers and crossing guards and a civilian clerical supervisor.
-The Department also deploys a Special Weapons and Tactics Team, an Honor Guard and a Vehicle Accident Reconstruction Team.
-Under the Office of the Chief is a Deputy Chief, who is responsible for the day-today operations of the Department and a civilian CALEA manager.
+The department also deploys a Special Weapons and Tactics Team, an Honor Guard and a Vehicle Accident Reconstruction Team.
+Under the Office of the Chief is a Deputy Chief, who is responsible for the day-today operations of the department and a civilian CALEA manager.
 Lieutenant Kirk L. Bane was promoted to captain and named the Deputy Chief of Police in July, 2014.
 And to think, it all started with a Town Bailiff.